olioapps/typescript-starter-lab/tickets.md

 ### Context
 The API needs a route to handle user creation requests.

+### Acceptance Criteria
+* A POST route `/users` is created.
+* The route accepts JSON data in the request body.
+* On request, the user data is extracted from the request body.
+* User data is written to  JSON file using the FileSystem module.
+* A success response is sent to the client.

 ## Update UserAPI Methods with FileSystem Integration
 ### What this is
 This task is to update the UserAPI methods to integrate with the FileSystem module.